caravancoop/hotpack/README.md

   - Configuration file used for development phase.
 It doesn't contain backward compatibility transformation, and CSS is inline.
 We know developers hate slow builds.
 - `Webpack.prod.js`
   - Configuration file used for production.
 Does file minification, image compression, css prefixing and extraction to its own file and javascript babel transformation.
 Use tomorrow syntax now!
-- `.eslintrc.json`
-  - Force basic rulesets for your javascript development.
-Helps you write better and consistent code.
-- `.browserslistrc`
-  - Help babel and autoprefixer to know which browsers are you targeting.
-Who wants some IE6 sweetness?
 - `style.scss`
   - Entry point for your stylesheets.
 Required imports for Bootstrap sits here.